nthparty/b3d/README.md

 from b3d import delete_resources

 reports = delete_resources("tag_key", "tag_value", "aws_region_name", dry=False)

-# reports list might look like:
-# [
-#   {'result': 'success', 'err': None, 'msg': 'Successfully deleted api-key with ID zdmz8ysque'},
-#   {'result': 'success', 'err': None, 'msg': 'Successfully deleted api-key with ID qwv83b4pj5'}
-# ]
 ```

+The `delete_resources()` function returns an iterator whose elements are lists of reports for each single resource.
+A list of reports is yielded (rather than an individual report) because a delete procedure might involve detaching
-The returned `reports` will be a list of all resources affected by the deletion procedure, the type of action
+any number of resources from the target resource first.
+Each report will detail the type of action performed (e.g.
-performed (e.g. detachment from another resource, deletion), and whether that action was successful, along with
+detachment from another resource, deletion, noop), whether that action was successful, and an error message if
-an error message if appropriate.
+appropriate.

-If `dry=True`, `delete_resources` will perform all the same queries on AWS resources, but all detach and
+If `dry=True`, `delete_resources` will perform all the same queries on AWS resources, but all detach and delete
-delete operations are skipped.
-The same reports list will be produced, but the resources themselves will
+operations will be skipped.
+The same reports list will therefore be produced, but the resources themselves will be
-be unaffected.
+unaffected.